MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview-test.md

 * **Log-based metrics:** Log-based metrics in Application Insights are a query-time concept, represented as a time series on top of the log data of your application. *The underlying logs **aren't preaggregated** at the collection or storage time* and retain all properties of each log entry.
 This makes it possible to use log properties as dimensions on log-based metrics at a query time for [metric chart filtering](../essentials/analyze-metrics.md#add-filters) and [metric splitting](../essentials/analyze-metrics.md#apply-metric-splitting), giving log-based metrics superior analytical and diagnostic value.
 However, telemetry volume reduction techniques such as [sampling](sampling-classic-api.md) and [telemetry filtering](api-filtering-sampling.md#filtering) commonly used with monitoring large applications impacts the quantity of the collected log entries and therefore reduce the accuracy of log-based metrics.

 * **Custom metrics (preview):** Custom metrics in Application Insights allow you to define and track specific measurements that are unique to your application.
 These metrics can be created by instrumenting your code to send custom telemetry data to Application Insights.
 Custom metrics provide the flexibility to monitor any aspect of your application that isn't covered by standard metrics, enabling you to gain deeper insights into your application's behavior and performance.

     For more information, see [Custom metrics in Azure Monitor (preview)](../essentials/metrics-custom-overview.md).

 > [!NOTE]
 > Application Insights also provides a feature called [Live Metrics stream](./live-stream.md), which allows for near real-time monitoring of your web applications and doesn't store any telemetry data.

-### Feature comparison
+### Metrics comparison

 | Feature | Standard metrics | Log-based metrics | Custom metrics |
 |---------|------------------|-------------------|----------------|